Duquesne Country and Athletic Club

-The Duquesne Country and Athletic Club was a professional football team based in Pittsburgh, Pennsylvania from 1895 until 1900.
+The Duquesne Country and Athletic Club (DC&AC) was a professional football team based in Pittsburgh, Pennsylvania from 1895 until 1900.
 The team was considered one of the best, if not the best, professional football teams in the country from 1898 until 1900.
-However, the team is most famous for being the first football franchise to be owned by an individual, William Chase Temple.
+The team has been credited as the first football franchise to be owned by an individual, William Chase Temple.